st4lk/django-rest-social-auth/README.md

 Customization
 -------------

-First of all, all customization provided by python-social-auth is also avaliable.
+First of all, customization provided by python-social-auth is also avaliable.
 For example, use nice mechanism of [pipeline](http://psa.matiasaguirre.net/docs/pipeline.html) to do any action you need during login/signin.

 Second, you can override any method from current package.